Experienced family divorce lawyer in Metairie

 Louisiana law says if there is a history of physical or sexual abuse, called “family violence,” the abuser spouse will only receive supervised visitation with the kids.
 The law protects the victims, but we must prove a “history” of physical or sexual abuse.
 Emotional or verbal abuse is not enough.

-Substance abuse can cause a parent to loouse custody.
+Substance abuse can cause a parent to lose custody.
 The key factors are (1) what substances are being abused; (2) how often is the person abusing the substance.
-Proving the abuse is not easy, and you need a laywer experienced in handling those types of cases.
+Proving the substance abuse is not easy, and you need a lawyer experienced in handling those types of cases.

 Our Practice Areas

-At Gallagher and Westholz Law Firm, we focus on helping families navigate challenging transitions with clarity and care.
-Whether you’re facing divorce, child custody decisions, or financial support issues, we offer experienced legal guidance and mediation services designed to keep conflict low and solutions practical.
-Our goal is to help you reach lasting, respectful agreements — all without the stress and expense of courtroom litigation.
+At Gallagher and Westholz, we focus on helping families navigate challenging transitions with clarity and care.
+Whether you are facing divorce, child custody decisions, or financial support issues, we offer experienced legal guidance and mediation services designed to keep conflict low and solutions practical.
+Our goal is to help you reach lasting, respectful agreements.

 Divorce